DEVITY-IOT/devity-iot.github.io/website/docs/tutorial/Thingsboard - Rule Engine/Thingsboard.md

 ![Temperature Validation Node](/img/tb/dashboard-rearrange.png)

-6. YYou can set the sending interval of the device by entering a new value in the field “value”.
+6. You can set the sending interval of the device by entering a new value in the field “value”.
 You confirm this value by clicking the checkmark.
-Soon you can recognice that the interval between messages has changed.
+Soon you can recognize that the interval between messages has changed.
 ![Apply Changes](/img/tb/dashboard-set-attribute.png)

 ## Check Incoming Alarms